aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 # Extract  AWS Lambda by AWS Step Functions SDK integrations
 This project is the CDK implementation of ['Extract Send Message'](../../patterns/extract_send_message.md) pattern.
-This patterns shows how you use a Lambda Destination in CDK to send message to SQS and make the application topology explicit.
+This patterns shows how can you Lambda Destination in CDK to send message to SQS and make the application topology explicit.

 ## How it works
-We have OrderPizza Lambda that processes the request and then sends message to SQS to downstream processing.
+BakePizza Lambda processes incoming request and then sends message to SQS for downstream processing.

-Project uses 2 CDK stacks to demonstrate before and after refactoring:
+The code will deploy 2 versions of this Lambda:
-- [lib/send-message-from-code.ts](lib/send-message-from-code.ts) This stack creates a Lambda which publishes message to SQS directly from code.
+- bakePizza_original: Here the Lambda publishes message to SQS from code.
-- [lib/send-message-from-destionation.ts](lib/send-message-from-code.ts) This stack creates a Lambda where message sending is extracted from code and wired in CDK using Lambda Destinat
+- bakePizza_refactored: Only contains application logic.
+Message sending is extracted from Lambda and wired in CDK [service_integraiton-stack-refactored.ts]

 ---
 ## Deploy the infrastructure